jeronstone/w23-TLgrant-testing/ThumbsProject/readme.md

 4. Run live model to see predictions
 5. If working, connect a wire from pin on Arduino to Jetson pin.
 Default is 12 on Jetson and 8 on Arduino.
 6. Ardunio Serial output should mimic prediction.

+## Common Troubleshooting

+# Camera has multiple instances
+Camera is being used in another module.
+Try camera.stop().
+If this doesn't work, reset Kernel.
+If this doesn't work, reset Jetbot.

+# GPIO Ports already decleared
+Comment out the GPIO setup lines.
+Or, restart Kernal/Jetbot.